mledoze/countries/README.md

  - code ISO 3166-1 alpha-2 (cca2)
  - code ISO 3166-1 numeric (ccn3)
  - code ISO 3166-1 alpha-3 (cca3)
- - currency code(s) (comma separated if several)
+ - currency code(s)
- - calling code(s) (comma separated if several)
+ - calling code(s)
- - alternative spellings (comma separated if several)
+ - alternative spellings
  - relevance
  - region
- - subregion (comma separated if several)
+ - subregion

-I use http://www.shancarter.com/data_converter/index.html to generate the JSON and XML; the CSV was done by hand.
+Multiple values are separated by a comma.
+I use [Mr. Data Converter] [1] to generate the JSON and XML; the CSV is done by hand.

 I will add the following data:
  - the country capital city